Tahjere McCall

-Tahjere McCall (born August 17, 1994) is an American professional basketball player for Fos Provence Basket of the LNB Pro A. He is also contracted with the Cairns Taipans of the National Basketball League (NBL).
+Tahjere McCall (born August 17, 1994) is an American professional basketball player for Guangdong Southern Tigers of the Chinese Basketball Association.
 He played college basketball for the Niagara Purple Eagles and Tennessee State Tigers.

 Early life

 McCall was born in Philadelphia, Pennsylvania.
-He played basketball at Carver High School and was lightly recruited by college teams.
+His father is a locomotive engineer and his mother rehabilitates crack cocaine addicts.

+McCall attended Carver High School where he did not play on the basketball team until his junior season.
+He was preparing to play NCAA Division II basketball at Holy Family University when Niagara University presented him with a scholarship offer.

 College career

 McCall began his college basketball career with the Niagara Purple Eagles.
 He served as a starter during his freshman season under head coach Joe Mihalich in 2012–13.
-McCall was moved to a bench role for his sophomore season under new head coach Chris Casey.
-He chose to transfer from the team at the end of the season and joined the Tennessee State Tigers.
+McCall was moved to a bench role for his sophomore season by new head coach Chris Casey.
+He chose to transfer from the team at the end of the season and joined the Tennessee State Tigers under head coach Dana Ford.
+Ford discovered him through a recommendation from Anthony Mason whose son, Antoine, played alongside McCall at Niagara.
 McCall was selected as the Ohio Valley Conference (OVC) Defensive Player of the Year and earned All-OVC honors during his two seasons at Tennessee State.